 According to our observations, on the corporate side, only a few simple use cases have been tested to date, mainly of the "contract chatbot" type aimed at rendering key information contained in a contract (parties, clauses, due dates, main obligations, applicable law...).

-This discovery or experimentation phase responds to the need to become familiar with the technology and explore its potential applications, with a view to possible larger-scale deployment.
+This discovery or experimentation phase responds to the need to familiarize ourselves with the technology and explore its potential applications, with a view to possible larger-scale deployment.

-For their part, software vendors, including the world leaders in Contract Lifecycle Management (CLM), are investing heavily in the development of platforms, sometimes "multi-LLM*", to integrate these technologies into their existing solutions.
+For their part, software publishers, notably the world leaders in Contract Lifecycle Management (CLM), are investing heavily in the development of platforms, sometimes "multi-LLM*", to integrate these technologies into their existing solutions.
 Their aim is to demonstrate that Generative AI is not the preserve of stand-alone solutions.

 * LLM is a family of Deep Learning algorithms that can perform a range of natural language processing (NLP) tasks, including consistent text generation.